Skip to content

 Selective Set operation truth table

-From the above truth table, it can be noticed that the bits of register A after the operation are obtained from the logic-OR operation of bits in register B and previous values of register A. Therefore, the OR micro operation can be used to selective set bits of a register.
+From the above truth table, it can be noticed that the bits of register A after the operation are obtained from the logic-OR operation of bits in register B and the previous values of register A. Therefore, the OR micro operation can be used to selectively set bits of a register.

 Numeric example: